Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsection testmanual_1_1 Basic Information

-OCCT automatic testing system is organized around DRAW Test Harness [1], a console application based on Tcl (a scripting language) interpreter extended by OCCT-related commands.
+OCCT automatic testing system is organized around DRAW Test Harness @ref user_guides__test_harness "DRAW Test Harness", a console application based on Tcl (a scripting language) interpreter extended by OCCT-related commands.

 Standard OCCT tests are included with OCCT sources and are located in subdirectory *tests* of the OCCT root folder.
 Other test folders can be included in the scope of the test system, e.g. for testing applications based on OCCT.

 Logically the tests are organized in three levels:

   * Group: group of related test grids, usually relating to some part of OCCT functionality (e.g. blend)